Skip to content

 - January.
 Michelle Callaway leaves the administration due to other commitments

 - November.
 Station awards function is held at the Morwell Bowling Club and again very well attended.
-Marty Potter wins the major award and recognition is also given to the Be Heard (youth) project team.
+Marty Potter wins the major award and recognition is also given to the Be Heard (Youth) project team.

 - April – Be Heard youth project holds a CD launch at Old Gippstown in Moe.
 Around 200 people attend where 17 young bands performed.

-- May – production is in full swing for the “Safer Roads In The Valley” lead by Greg Jessep and “The Carbon Tax” produced by Bec Symonds, Les Hunt and Ken Thompson.
+- May – Production is in full swing for “Safer Roads In The Valley” lead by Greg Jessep and “The Carbon Tax” produced by Bec Symonds, Les Hunt and Ken Thompson.
 These programs were the first content grants received by the station for many years and supported by the Community Broadcasting Foundation.

 - August – Play VIC Week featuring Victorian artists and composers was well delivered by a wide range of presenters; Hilary Reynolds had seven different live acts performing in her Friday breakfast show.